andresgalante/andresgalante.github.io/_posts/2016-05-06-how-to-use-patternfly.markdown

 ## Use Bower (or npm) to install Patternfly

 [Bower](http://bower.io/) is a package manager.
-For this example we are going to use bower to install PatternFly, but you can also use npm and the process would be almost the same.
+For this example I am going to use `bower` to install PatternFly, but you can also use `npm` and the process would be almost the same.

 You'll need npm to install bower, make sure you have [node installed](https://nodejs.org/en/) on your system.